materamaba/aniapp/README.md

-Backend for anilist app for smartphones
+flask-based app for smartphones for Anilist